auramagi/swift-scoped-state/README.md

 .set { progressStore.progress = $0 }
 ```

+A write is forwarded to the supplied closure; it doesn't silently become a second source of truth inside `@ScopedState`.
+The source should publish the resulting value or make it available through its current-value getter.
+If it can't do either, use a custom session that defines the intended local update behavior.

 ### `ObservableObject` Support

-For a connected `ObservableObject`, `@ScopedState` observes `objectWillChange` in addition to connection updates.
-A property change can therefore refresh the view without replacing the connected object.
+When a connection delivers an `ObservableObject`, `@ScopedState` observes its `objectWillChange` publisher for the active connection lifetime.
+The view can read the model directly and create member bindings from a read-only connection:

 ```swift
 final class CounterModel: ObservableObject {